Approximate recoverability and the quantum data processing inequality: Introduction

-Convexity problems have been of general interest in quantum information theory (see eg. \cite{gl, uhl, lf, ml, pt, bjl, sb}).
-In this paper, we study some parametrized quantum entropies and discuss log-convexity with respect to the parameter.
-Let $A$ and $B$ be positive definite density matrices.
-The {\it relative entropy}, or the {\it Kullback-Liebler divergence} of $A$ with respect to $B$ is defined as

-The data processing inequality, originally proved by Lindblad in \cite{gl}, is a result of fundamental importance in quantum information theory.
-It states that for density matrices $A, B\in M_{n}(\mathbb{C})$ and a completely positive, trace preserving (henceforth denoted by CPTP) map $\phi:M_n(\mathbb{C})\to M_k(\mathbb{C})$,
+Let $A, B$ be $n\times n$ density matrices with $\textrm{supp}(A)\subset\textrm{supp}(B)$.
+The {\it relative entropy}, or the {\it Kullback-Liebler divergence} of $A$ with respect to $B$ is defined as This measures the distinguishability of $A$ with respect to $B$.
+Let $\phi:M_n(\mathbb{C})\to M_k(\mathbb{C})$ be a quantum channel.
+This is a completely positive, trace preserving map.
+The data processing inequality, originally proved by Lindblad in \cite{gl} is a result of fundamental importance in quantum information theory.
+It states that Intuitively, this means that states become more indistinguishable when a quantum channel is applied.

-Given a parameter $\theta \in [0,1]$, the $\theta$-{\it divergence} of $A$ with respect to $B$ is defined to be $\textrm{tr}(A^{\theta} B^{1-\theta})$.
-Lieb's famous concavity theorem (\cite{el, ta}) asserts that this is jointly concave in $A$ and $B$. {\it The R\'enyi $\theta$-relative entropy} of $A$ with respect to $B$ is defined as This has been discussed in \cite{gl2}, \cite{pt} and \cite{ml}.
-It is known that $D_{\theta}(A|B)$ is monotonically increasing in $\theta$ and

-In the first section of this paper, we strengthen this monotonicity result and prove that the function $\theta \to \textrm{tr}(A^{\theta}B^{1-\theta})$ is log-convex.
-Two different proofs are given, the first one using majorization techniques, and the second one by proving a more general log-convexity result on $C^{*}$-algebras.
-We also give a refinement of Jensen's inequality for the function $t\to t\ln t$.

-Given density matrices $A$ and $B$, the fidelity between $A$ and $B$ is defined as In physical terms, this measures how close the states $A$ and $B$ are.
-It is known that $F(A|B)$ is symmetric in $A$ and $B$, $0\leq F(A|B)\leq 1$ and that it is jointly concave, a proof of which can be found in \cite{uhl}.
-In section $2$ we study a parametrized version of the fidelity defined by where $\theta\in[0,1]$.
-This is a modified version of the $\theta$-divergence and hence, natural questions regarding its joint concavity, log-convexity and convergence to $D(A|B)$ arise.
-We prove log-convexity, and show that just like $D_{\theta}(A|B)$, converges to $D(A|B)$ as $\theta\to 1-$.
-However, a crucial difference with the $\theta$-divergence is observed on looking at joint concavity, as we show that $\textrm{tr}|A^{\theta}B^{1-\theta}|$ is jointly concave in density matrices $A$ and $B$ if and only if $\theta=\frac{1}{2}$.

-In section $3$ we look at another parametrized version of the fidelity known as the {\it sandwiched quasi-relative entropy}.
-This has been defined and studied in \cite{ml} and \cite{ww}.
-Here we show that this quantity is log-convex on $[\frac{1}{2}, 1]$ using interpolation techniques.